cdnnnn/cdn/file.md

   created_at: string;
 }

-/** One status-change audit entry — who moved the ticket, from where, to
- *  where, and when.
-Server-appended: written whenever
- *  `PATCH /tickets/:id/status` (see MoveTicketRequest) succeeds, and
- *  returned as part of the ticket from then on — there's no separate
- *  "history" endpoint, it just rides along on the ticket object. */ export interface TicketHistoryEntry {
+interface TicketHistoryEntryBase {
   id: string;
   actor: TicketUser;
+  created_at: string;
+}

+/** A status/column move — who moved the ticket, from where, to where. */ export interface TicketStatusHistoryEntry extends TicketHistoryEntryBase {
+  type: 'status';
   from_status: TicketStatus;
   to_status: TicketStatus;
   /** Only set on entries where to_status === 'done'. */
   resolution?: TicketResolution | null;
-  created_at: string;
 }

+/** An assignee change — either side may be `null` (assigning from
+ *  Unassigned, or unassigning back to it). */ export interface TicketAssigneeHistoryEntry extends TicketHistoryEntryBase {
+  type: 'assignee';
+  from_assignee: TicketUser | null;
+  to_assignee: TicketUser | null;
+}

+/** One audit-trail entry, of either kind above.
+Server-appended: a status
+ *  entry is written whenever `PATCH /tickets/:id/status` succeeds (see
+ *  MoveTicketRequest), an assignee entry whenever `PATCH /tickets/:id`
+ *  (see UpdateTicketRequest) changes `assignee_id`.
+Both just ride along on
+ *  the ticket object returned by those same endpoints — there's no
+ *  separate "history" endpoint. */
+export type TicketHistoryEntry = TicketStatusHistoryEntry | TicketAssigneeHistoryEntry;

 export interface Ticket {
   id: string;